 Emergency Funding and Flexibility

 Life is unpredictable.
 Unexpected expenses, be it medical emergencies or sudden travel, can arise.
 Here, credit cards shine as they provide an immediate financial cushion.
-Plus, with features like EMI (Equated Monthly Installments), significant expenses can be spread over months, easing the financial burden.
+Plus, with features like EMI (Equated Monthly Instalments), significant expenses can be spread over months, easing the financial burden.

 Precautions and Responsible Use